 Where: Beachfront in Choeng Mon

 What’s unusual?
 This is an honourable mention as The Imperial Boat House has closed for major renovations after twenty-seven years.
-It will re-open in May 2019, rebranded as part of Melia Hotels International.
+It will re-open in May 2019 “sometime in 2020”, rebranded as part of Melia Hotels International.
 While the rooms and facilities were due for a refresh (imagine the bathroom of your dreams in 1991 … yikes), fans of the Boat House need not worry: the boats themselves will remain as star pieces of this much-loved property.

 What to pack: Hold your horses for now, and see what else suits on Choeng Mon BeachSee More Photos